AlexUmich/Resume/README.md

 # Lab & Internship Portfolio
 For the coding aspects of my previous few work projects.

-These programs could definitely be improved, but they're simply to showcase solo work/projects from my college summers; I've since improved and learned more.
+These programs could definitely be improved, but they're simply to showcase the solo work from my college summers; I've since improved and learned more.